-Thus, MQPs and IQPs are best viewed as research reports which establish good professional practices as well as being potential sources for further study and research.
 Project opportunities have been established at industrial, institutional, and governmental organizations.
 Projects are available in nearly all disciplines.
-Announcements of off-campus project opportunities are made annually in the fall and January.
+Announcements of off-campus project opportunities are made annually in February.

 Students work on problems at the off-campus site in cooperation with site personnel and under the overall supervision of WPI faculty.
 The WPI project centers feature programs specifically chosen for the educational merit and close relationship to the student's interest.